subbota-a/shadok_and_gibby/sdl2/win/docs/README-raspberrypi.md

 If you get sound problems, buffer underruns, etc, run "sudo rpi-update" to update the RPi's firmware.
-Note that doing so will fix these problems, but it will also render the CMA - Dynamic Memory Split functionality useless.
+Note that doing so will fix these problems, but it will also ui the CMA - Dynamic Memory Split functionality useless.

 Also, by default the Raspbian distro configures the GPU RAM at 64MB, this is too low in general, specially if a 1080p TV is hooked up.